Cellular $E_k$-algebras: Hurewicz theorems and CW approximation

 \subsection{Whitehead theorems}

-We wish to describe conditions under which the homology of the derived relative or absolute indecomposables detects homology equivalences between $\cO$-algebras.
+Having established Hurewicz theorems comparing ordinary homology to $\cO$-homology, we next wish to describe conditions under which the homology of the derived relative or absolute indecomposables detects homology equivalences between $\cO$-algebras.
 With the methods developed in the last two sections this question could be studied quite generally, but we restrict ourselves to those situations which will be important for our applications.